apple/servicetalk/README.md

 ServiceTalk APIs may use the term "blocking" in areas where the APIs may be identified as "synchronous". "blocking" in this context is meant to declare that the API "may block" the calling thread.
-This is done because there is no general way to determine if a method will return synchronous or block the calling thread, and "blocking" is the least common denominator.
+This is done because there is no general way to determine if a method will return synchronously or block the calling thread, and "blocking" is the least common denominator.

 #### [Blocking](#blocking-vs-synchronous) and Aggregated